-Scotland’s stunning scenery, fascinating history and varied wildlife make it the ideal destination for your next long-distance walk.
-Take the time to see this country on foot, as you walk along dramatic sea-cliffs, snake through a mystical maze of woodland paths and climb up hills to obtain breath-taking views of Scotland.
+Scotland’s stunning scenery, fascinating history and diverse wildlife make it the ideal destination for your next long-distance walk.
+Take the time to see this country on foot, as you walk along dramatic sea-cliffs, snake through a mystical maze of woodland paths and climb up hills and mountains to obtain breath-taking views of Scotland.

 Make Scotland your next walking holiday or include a wee trek within your extended trip – you won’t regret it!